wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.3.1 =
+* 12.12.2011
+* Compatibility with Internet Explorer fix: It automatically replaced '&copy' in '&copy_from_user_role' URL parameter inside JavaScript code to copyright sign.So I should use other name for this parameter.
+Thanks to Michael Wiekenberg for the help with isolating this issue.

 = 3.3 =
 * 10.12.2011
 * New role can be created as a copy of other existing one.